ArchC/riscv/README.md

    - Double-precision floating point instructions need testing.

+   - GDB: The RISC-V toolchain creates executables using DWARF version
+     4. Currently, ArchC is capable of retargeting GDB 6.4, which is quite outdated and can only read DWARF version 2.
+Therefore, acbingen at the official ArchC repo needs to be udpated in order to allow GDB debugging in this model.

 ## References

 I used the following as a reference for developing this model: